 With per capita income of $38,000 and $1,700, respectively, the United States and China are at opposite ends of the spectrum.
-Yet both countries have extreme disparities...the poor [in China] now have real-time access to the “outside world.”
-This gives them a very vivid picture of the prosperity they are missing... the Internet has the potential to spark resentment and social instability...
+Yet both countries have extreme disparities...the poor [in China] now have real-time access to the “outside world”... the Internet has the potential to spark resentment and social instability...

 Inequalities of the income distribution have long been the Achilles’ heel of economic growth and development...that seems more the case than ever.
 History tells us that the pressures of widening income disparities are often vented in the political arena.

-Citizen journalism has generated excitement as a modern alternative to traditional news media.
+Citizen journalism has generated excitement as an alternative to traditional news media.
 I first came across the idea in 2009, after reading about SXSW in Austin, Texas.
-My online acquaintance, @znmeb, develops open-source computational journalism software.
-It is designed to facilitate credible reporting, with robust data analysis methods.
-Intended users are professional and citizen journalists.

 Nothing but a collection of trivia, much of it untrue, all of it narrow, shallow and sensational - That's what The New York Times thinks of blogger journalists, according to this!